 -- Enable all tasks in the dag

-SELECT SYSTEM$TASK_DEPENDENTS_ENABLE('EXEC_'||:dag_name);
+SELECT SYSTEM$TASK_DEPENDENTS_ENABLE(''EXEC_''||:dag_name);

-RETURN TO_VARCHAR(task_counter)||' tasks created for dag '''||'EXEC_'||:dag_name||'''.';
+RETURN TO_VARCHAR(task_counter)||'' tasks created for dag ''''''||''EXEC_''||:dag_name||''''''.'';

 END;

-The FMC Ingestion and Transformation
+The FMC Deployment and Transformation

-After I set up my Snowflake objects, I downloaded my FMC zip file from VaultSpeed, unzipped it, and opened the file named "11_mappings_INIT_TPCH_20230117_063529.json."
-(You can copy the JSON from the attached "11_mappings_INIT_TPCH_20230117_063529.pdf" with Control/Command + A.) To keep things simple for this example, I used an INSERT statement to load the JSON into the JSON_MAPPING table.
+After I set up my Snowflake objects, I downloaded my FMC zip file from VaultSpeed, unzipped it, and opened the mappings file.
+(Example: 268_mappings_INIT_SALES_20230706_063529.json.")
+To keep things simple for this example, I used an INSERT statement to load the JSON into the JSON_MAPPING table.
 I copied the JSON text to the statement below and ran the insert.
-Before copying this, I needed to remove the escape quotes (\") and remove the string where the source schema is qualified by the database name ("SNOWFLAKE.", in this case):
+Some handling was needed for the escape quotes (\") and where the source schema is qualified by the database name ("SNOWFLAKE_SAMPLE_DATA.")
+I removed these strings before copying and pasting the JSON.)

 TRUNCATE TASKER.TASK_MAPPING;